Appearance

 Note that HEAD~3 means three commits prior to the HEAD.
 You can select the appropriate commit by its hash.

-If you have merge in you commits, it requires different actions.
+If you have merge commits in your commits, it requires different actions.
+Use the --rebase-merges flag to preserve merge commit structure: git rebase -i --rebase-merges HEAD~3.

 Typing "squash"

-After the first step, the editor window will show up offering you to input the command for each commit.
-All you need to do is replacing pick with squash, starting from the second line.
+After the first step, the editor window will show up prompting you to input the command for each commit.
+All you need to do is replace pick with squash, starting from the second line.
 Then, save the file.

 Choosing between commit messages